Sharing my exploration of burial practices in different cultures plus a selection of non-fiction books!

-The long list is based on my interest in cemeteries and my training in Anthropology.
+The long list of books is based on my interest in cemeteries and my training in Anthropology.
 It includes cross-cultural attitudes about death and dying, burial practices, identification of bone, the evolution of cemeteries, discovery of long-ignored slave cemeteries, and more!

 My goal is to provide access to books and academic reports from different cultural viewpoints, including: